 - a.
-Technology development Identification of existing and expected future technologies and develop a strategy/roadmap and capacity building so that the MSMEs in the automotive industry can take advantage of such cutting-edge/competitive technology inputs. - b.
-Human skill development Undertaking skill gap assessment for the workers employed for MSMEs in the automotive industry with respect to new and relevant technologies and design training programs to address this gap - c.
+Technology development Identification of existing and expected future technologies and develop a strategy/roadmap and capacity building so that the MSMEs in precision manufacturing and general engineering industry can take advantage of such cutting-edge/competitive technology inputs. - b.
+Human skill development Undertaking skill gap assessment for the workers employed for MSMEs in the precision manufacturing and general engineering industry with respect to new and relevant technologies and design training programs to address this gap - c.
 Advisory to TCs on their technical set up -Advise on the equipment and software required to upgrade existing TCs or establish new TCs.
-This would include providing procurement ready specifications and support in drafting the terms of reference for the selection of suitable vendors and monitoring their progress - d.
-Businesses Advisory on technology matters Assisting TCs provide technical advice to their key clients (e.g., industrial clusters of leading automotive firms/OEMs with large networks of MSME suppliers or MSMEs)
+This would include providing procurement ready specifications and support in drafting the terms of reference for the selection of suitable vendors and monitoring their progress - Businesses Advisory on technology matters Assisting TCs provide technical advice to their key clients (e.g., industrial clusters or leading manufacturing firms/OEMs with large networks of MSME suppliers or MSMEs)

-3.1.
+3.2.
 Detailed Scope of Work